Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 Undergraduate Planned Leave

-Other students may decide that taking one semester off from CSU is in their best interest.
+Other students may decide that taking time off from CSU is in their best interest.
 Learn more at Undergraduate Planned Leave.

 Students should contact their individual college(s) for Dean’s List qualifications.